Kesetebirhan Admasu: Key achievements

-Dr Kesete has also demonstrated strong leadership to improve emergency medical system in Ethiopia by prioritizing human resource development, procurement of ambulances, training of EMTs, reforming the emergency departments, availing medical equipment to strengthen and establish ICUs, and instituting emergency coordination team.
+Kesete has also demonstrated strong leadership to improve emergency medical system in Ethiopia by prioritizing human resource development, procurement of ambulances, training of EMTs, reforming the emergency departments, availing medical equipment to strengthen and establish ICUs, and instituting emergency coordination team.
 These intervention has tremendously improved access to emergency care across Ethiopia.

-Before rejoining the Ministry of Health Dr Kesete served as chief executive officer of Amanuel Hospital-the only mental health hospital in the country- and played critical role in turning around the performance of the hospital into one of the best hospitals in the country.
+Before rejoining the Ministry of Health Kesete was chief executive officer of Amanuel Hospital-the only mental health hospital in the country- and played critical role in turning around the performance of the hospital into one of the best hospitals in the country.
 He has also decentralized mental health services into primary care and initiated and coordinated psychiatric training for nurses and clinical offices that has addressed the critical shortage of health workers in the field.
-Dr Kesete has changed the course of mental health for the better in Ethiopia.
+Kesete has changed the course of mental health for the better in Ethiopia.
 The BSc level pre-service training program is now running in 5 universities and produce up to 400 mental health practitioners who are deployed to primary and secondary care level.
 The MSc training in clinical and community psychiatry is also producing up to 30 graduates every year who are serving as Non-Physician Psychiatrists.
-For these and other initiatives that brought substantial change in mental health, Dr Kesete has been recognized by Ethiopian Psychiatric Association as outstanding leader in Mental Health in 2016.
+For these and other initiatives that brought substantial change in mental health, Kesete has been recognized by Ethiopian Psychiatric Association as outstanding leader in Mental Health in 2016.
 He also served the Ministry as Team Leader of Public Private Partnership and led the formation of partnership forums with health professional associations, civil society and the private sector.

 International experience

-Dr Kesete is a prominent figure in global health.
+Kesete is a prominent figure in global health.
 He is a leader in promoting primary health care and serves in a number of international advisory panels, which aims to promote CHWs.
 He was appointed to the Every Woman Every Child steering group by the UNSG that developed the EWEC strategy 1.0.
 He has also championed the promise renewed movement to end preventable child deaths by 2030.
 As a result, he successfully co-hosted a global call to action conferences in DC, Delhi and Addis, that mobilized global support to reposition child health in the context of SDG.
 He has also served in the FP2020 reference group.
-Dr Kesete played a critical role in shaping up the Global Financing Facility for RMNCHA + N as he has been a member of the design group.
+Kesete played a critical role in shaping up the Global Financing Facility for RMNCHA + N as he has been a member of the design group.
 He has been serving as a member of 'Investor Group' of the GFF.
-Dr Kesete is a recognized global leader who demonstrated strong leadership in the fight against NTDS.
+Kesete is a recognized global leader who demonstrated strong leadership in the fight against NTDS.
 He was the chair of APOC in its closing year and has successfully seen the creation of ESPEN.
-Dr Kesete is a regular and featured speaker in events at Women Deliver, IAS, ASTMH, CUGH, UNGA, CGI, AU, and many international fora.
+Kesete is a speaker in events at Women Deliver, IAS, ASTMH, CUGH, UNGA, CGI, AU, and many international fora.